-These courses emphasize anatomy and alignment as tools for ordinary and creative movement.
-They lead to relationship to self, other, and world.
-They also build artistic vocabulary and intention.
+Our program contains three movement courses.
+They teach that the body is a tool for ordinary and creative movement.
+Our students study relationship of self, other, and world.
+They build artistic vocabulary and intention.

 Movement Fundamentals—Liberating Practices for the Dance Artist, copyright Jane Hawley, 2001.